JackSlater777/era_gaming_mods/WoG Fix Rus + Emerald Artifacts/readme.txt

-WoG Graphics Expansion + new artifacts.

-Author of WoG Graphics Expansion: Grossmaster
+WoG Graphics Expansion.

-Author of New artifacts: JackSlater
+Author: Grossmaster

 Also used materials made by:
 Valery